A unified TDiff invariant field theory for the dark sector: Conclusions

 As stated previously we consider a unified fluid playing the role of both dark matter and dark energy, therefore, the expression chosen for $f(g)$ is such that the equation of state parameter \eqref{eqn:wphi} of the fluid interpolates between a matter-type behaviour and a cosmological constant-type one.
 In fact, at the background level we can effectively separate the contribution from the scalar field into two components, one mimicking the evolution of the non-relativistic matter and another one behaving as if it were a dark energy component which evolves from a phantom phase in the early universe to a quintessence-like behaviour at present.
 Other forms of the $f(g)$ function can be analyzed, but the simple exponential expression considered in this work already shows the flexibility of TDiff models to describe the dark sector without introducing additional parameters.

 Previous works \cite{transvsobs, Maroto:2023toq,Jaramillo-Garrido:2023cor,Bello-Morales:2023btf} aim at presenting viable models on cosmological backgrounds with this reduced TDiff symmetry, however, this is the first time that a consistent model is actually compared with experiment and constraints on its parameters are presented.
 We have considered different data sets in order to test the model in different scenarios.
 The results obtained after analyzing the Baseline data set, composed by the chain of data CMB+BAO+$H(z)$+SNIa, can be seen in Table \ref{tab:main_results} and in Figs. \ref{fig:LCDM_contour_plots} and \ref{fig:TDiff_contour_plots}.
 Encouraging signals are gathered indicating that the TDiff model can surpass the performance of the standard $\Lambda$CDM model when it comes to fitting the data.
 However, these promising results are to be confirmed by including in the analysis the full likelihood for the CMB data and by considering the perturbation equations.
+The potential modification in the evolution of perturbations could affect some of the observables considered in the analysis.
+In particular, the CMB distance priors and BAO scales could be affected a priori.
+Those observables are determined by the acoustic scale at the time of recombination (drag epoch), however at high redshift, the TDiff scalar behaves exactly as a matter fluid, so that we do not expect any modification in the evolution of perturbations in the radiation or matter eras with respect to $\Lambda$CDM.
+Nevertheless, a confrontation with growth rate data or the full matter power spectrum would require a more detailed determination of the evolution of perturbations at low redshift which could deviate from $\Lambda$CDM.

 We have also delved into the study of the well-known $H_0$-tension.
 Interestingly we observe that the TDiff model is able to alleviate the tension, when compared with the $\Lambda$CDM model, not stretching the error bars but rather pushing the mean value of Hubble parameter towards higher values.

 In light of the results obtained in this work we conclude that the general class of transverse diffeomorphism invariant models not only present an appealing theoretical framework, where there may be a way out of the cosmological constant problem, but also provides an interesting alternative to explain the cosmological data and what is more to alleviate some tensions that affect the $\Lambda$CDM model.